Actindo-AG/Documentation/DataHub/UserInterface/02a_Attributes.md

 - *Plugin*
-  Module or plugin from which the attribute is created.
+  Module or plugin that owns the attribute.

 - *ID*
   Attribute identification number.
 The ID number is automatically assigned by the system.